-Each laboratory shall have clearly labeled waste containers for each type of waste.
-All chemical wastes will be disposed of in accordance with the waste disposal plan.
-Halogenated and non-halogenated solvents will be stored temporarily in a chemical fume hood in FC 212.
-FC 111B will be the location for permanent storage for these wastes.
+Each waste-generating laboratory shall have clearly labeled waste containers for halogenated and nonhalogenated spent solvents.
+The start date for the container will be written on the label.
+All chemical wastes will be disposed of in accordance with DEQ and EPA guidelines.
+Halogenated and non-halogenated solvents will be stored temporarily in a chemical fume hood.
+Because it is ventilated, FC 111B will be the location for permanent storage for these wastes until disposal.